djalbat/easy/README.md

 ```

 When you clone an existing element you will need to re-register any click or change handlers.
 You can pass these straight to the `clone()` methods if you like.

+If constructors take handlers or other arguments you can pass these to both instance and static `clone()` methods.

 ### Adding elements to the DOM